PrefectHQ/prefect/docs/cloud/execution/k8s_job_environment.md

 The following example will execute your Flow using the custom Job specification with user provided resource requests and limits.

+The Job spec YAML is contained in a file called `job_spec.yaml` which exists in the same directory as the Flow and it is loaded on our environment with `job_spec_file="job_spec.yaml"`.

 ```yaml
 apiVersion: batch/v1
 kind: Job